jnd18/jnd18.github.io/README.md

 This repo hosts my personal web page.
-It is forked from [Jekyll Now.](https://github.com/barryclark/jekyll-now)
+It is copied from [Jekyll Now.](https://github.com/barryclark/jekyll-now)